vdmitriyev/pygeoconverter/README.md

 ### Usage

-In case there were no data downloaded before script will through exception first time. but on the second run should proceed successfully.
+In case there were no data downloaded before script will through exception first time.
+But on the second run should proceed successfully.
+For configurations use 'configs.py' file.

 ```
 python pygeoconverter.py